gongas123lol/OBD1-adapter-board-for-Civic-MA-MB-MC/README.md

 ### **STILL W.I.P.
 IM NOT RESPONSIBLE FOR ANY PROBLEM YOU MIGHT HAVE AND POSSIBLE DAMAGE TO THE VEHICLE.**
-### **I AM A COMPSCI GRADUATE, NOT AN ELETRICAL ENGINEER, THERE MIGHT BE SOME ERRORS IN MY IMPLEMENTATION.**

 ## Speeduino v0.4.X adapter for OBD1 vehicles

-This repo is dedicated for an adapter to Honda OBD1 (civic MA/MB and probably MC // british made Civic. maybe also PNP for japan made ones like eg/ek with adapter) PnP connector to interface with speeduino 0.4.X.
+This repo is dedicated for an adapter to Honda OBD1 (civic EG/MA/MB/MC/EK EJ(with adapter harness) PnP connector to interface with speeduino 0.4.X.
 This project was made in altium designer, might one day put it in kicad but i dont really have the skills in kicad yet for it. in a bit i will upload the Gerber files.

 - In this PCB, its used the "OBD1" 64pin connector PN:174518-7.